 Other information that we collect

 PRDA will only use your personal information to provide you with details of products and services you have requested.
-We may use the following marketing methods to communicate with you: post, fax, telephone, email, SMS or via applications available on the Internet, such as pop-ups.
+We may use the following marketing methods to communicate with you: post, fax, telephone, email, SMS or via applications available on the Internet, such as pop-ups, but only with your specific consent.
 If at any time you do not wish to receive such communications, then you may opt out by emailing or writing to us (see “Contact us”, below).

 The PRDA will not rent or sell your personal information to any third party.
 The PRDA may share your personal information with our affiliates for use by those entities only in accordance with this policy.
 We may be obliged by law to disclose personal information about you to law enforcement agencies, government bodies or other third parties in respect of investigations of fraud, intellectual property infringement or other activity that is or may be illegal, in breach of a third party’s rights or for other regulatory purposes.
 The PRDA may disclose aggregated information about our users, including you, to third parties for the purposes of analysis by us or them.
 Where your personal information is collected on our behalf by third parties (such as for the purposes of surveys), we will ensure that they comply with this policy.